Margarita Nolasco Santiago

 Margarita Nolasco Santiago is a Puerto Rican politician, senator, and former Mayor of Coamo.
 She has been a member of the Senate of Puerto Rico since 2004.

 Early years and studies

-Margarita Nolasco obtained her bachelor's degree from the Pontifical Catholic University of Puerto Rico, and her master's degree from State University of New York, both in Education with a Major in Mathematics.
+Margarita Nolasco graduated at Florencio Santiago High School in Coamo.
+She obtained her bachelor's degree from the Pontifical Catholic University of Puerto Rico, and her master's degree from State University of New York, both in Education with a Major in Mathematics.
 She then completed her Doctorate in Education with a Major in Curriculum from the Interamerican University of Puerto Rico.

 Professional career

 After receiving her bachelor's degree, Nolasco worked for the Puerto Rico Department of Education in Barranquitas High School.
 After finishing her master's degree, she worked as a mathematics teacher at the Interamerican University of Puerto Rico in Barranquitas.
 Two years later, she was appointed as Coordinator of Academic Affairs of the same institution.

 After some time, she transferred to the Interamerican University of San Germán where she worked as Director of the General Education Program.
 She then transferred to the Ponce Campus where she worked as Dean of Academic Affairs.

 She is co-author of two books in mathematics with McGraw-Hill.